-Build-to-rent apartment developer Make Ventures has paid $17.5 million for an industrial site in Melbourne’s inner north-west.
+Build to Rent developer Make Ventures has paid $17.5 million for an industrial site in Melbourne’s inner north-west.

 It was previously marketed with a planning scheme for an apartment project (artist’s impression, top)